-Journalist faces subpoena in lawsuit over lottery scandal
+Lawyers drop request for author’s lottery scandal book notes

-IOWA CITY, Iowa (AP) — An Iowa journalist who wrote a book about a lottery insider who rigged jackpots in several states has been subpoenaed to turn over notes related to his reporting.
+IOWA CITY, Iowa (AP) — Lawyers reversed course on Tuesday and dropped a subpoena in which they had ordered an Iowa journalist to turn over notes related to his book about a lottery industry insider who rigged jackpots in several states.

-Perry Beeman received the subpoena last week from a law firm representing Larry Dawson, an Iowa jackpot winner who contends that the rigging reduced his prize by millions of dollars.
+The withdrawal of the subpoena for journalist Perry Beeman’s notes came hours after The Associated Press reported that it had been issued and sought materials that were likely protected by Iowa’s reporter privilege law.

-Beeman co-wrote the recent book “The $80 billion Gamble” with former Iowa Lottery CEO Terry Rich.
-It tells the inside story of how now-imprisoned lottery security contractor Eddie Tipton altered number-picking programs on computers to win jackpots for himself, friends and family in Colorado, Wisconsin, Kansas and Oklahoma.
+Beeman co-wrote a recent book, “The $80 billion Gamble,” with former Iowa Lottery CEO Terry Rich.
+It tells the inside story of how now-imprisoned lottery security contractor Eddie Tipton altered number-drawing programs on computers to win jackpots for himself, friends and family in Colorado, Wisconsin, Kansas and Oklahoma.

-The subpoena orders Beeman to turn over his correspondence with Rich since January 2018, including notes related to four interviews they conducted last year.
-Beeman said Tuesday that he is considering how to respond to the request, which demands the records by Sept.
-16.
+The subpoena had been filed by lawyers for Larry Dawson, an Iowa jackpot winner who contends that Tipton’s rigging reduced his prize by millions of dollars.
+They had notified the court of the subpoena Aug.
+16 and served it on Beeman last week.
+The subpoena ordered Beeman to turn over by Sept.
+16 all of his correspondence with Rich since January 2018, including notes related to four interviews they conducted last year.

-“But I can say that in past cases like this, I have resisted the subpoena because it has a chilling effect on the reporting process,” said Beeman, who is the managing editor of the Des Moines Business Record and a former reporter for the Des Moines Register.
+Beeman didn’t respond to the subpoena before it was withdrawn, but he did indicate that he likely would not have complied with it.

+“I’m happy that he’s withdrawn the subpoena,” Beeman said.
+“I think the information was privileged.
+The Iowa Supreme Court has been pretty clear that the type of information sought was off limits.”

+One of Dawson’s attorneys, Blake Hanson, confirmed that the subpoena had been withdrawn but didn’t immediately explain the reason why.

-The Iowa Supreme Court has ruled that a reporter’s sources, unpublished information and notes are privileged material and may be subject to court-ordered disclosure only under limited circumstances.
+The Iowa Supreme Court has ruled that a reporter’s sources, unpublished information and notes are privileged material and may be subject to court-ordered disclosure only under rare circumstances.
 The legal precedent suggests that lawyers issuing subpoenas to reporters may be successful only if they show they have a substantial need for the information and have exhausted less burdensome means of obtaining it.

 Dawson is suing the Iowa Lottery and the Multi-State Lottery Association, where Tipton worked.
 He contends that a $9 million Hot Lotto jackpot that he won in 2011 should have been nearly three times as big.